 “You’ve heard of the great firewall of China when it comes to internet controls, well welcome to the great payment wall of China,” William Quigley.

-Bitcoin jumped 30% last month on blockchain news coming from the President of China.
+Bitcoin jumped 30% last month on blockchain news coming from the premier of China.
 So, will China’s recent announcements about its application of blockchain technology ultimately be good or bad for the broader crypto market?

 According to WAX Co-founder William E. Quigley, there are two ways this can play out - one good, one not so good.
 And there’s a pretty strong indicator of which way it’ll go, based on how China recently ruled on video game use in the country.